Flea and Worm Treatment

 Parks are a breeding ground for parasites, especially in the warmer months from April to October.
 As a pet owner, you do not want to deprive your beloved pet of the chance to make friends, and you certainly do not want to limit the opportunity to be outside.
 But, if it seems like all the other pets are itching, scratching and playing with slugs and other parasite carriers, what is a pet owner to do?

 The vets at our 608 Vet Practices recommended being proactive before enjoying your local community.
-At a 608 Vet Practice, we are firm believers in preventative healthcare; we work by the old saying "prevention is better than cure"!
-To provide your Pet with the best, lifetime preventative health care, we have designed the 608 Pet Health Club for cats and dogs.
+At 608 Vet Practice, we are firm believers in preventative healthcare; we work by the old saying "prevention is better than cure"!
+To provide your Pet with the best, lifetime preventative health care, we have designed the 608 Pet Health For Life plan for cats and dogs.

 Joining our Pet Health Club is an easy way to make savings and spread the cost of your Pet’s essential preventative healthcare; from vaccinations to flea, worm and parasite treatments, everything to support the wellbeing of your Pet is included- and for as little as £12.80 per month!